What do the banks look for when offering funding for a dental purchase?

 How do rates and terms vary — and why?

-Recently we have seen bank loan margins ranging from a low of 1.8% over base rate up to an astonishing 7.6% over base.
-This latter (7.6%) case which was a quote the client received from their existing bank for a loan of £400k to acquire a second practice.
-With some ‘homework’ on our part at FTA we were able to secure alternative terms for the client at 2.95%; you don’t need to be a rocket scientist to work out which offer the client took!
+Recently, we’ve seen a significant range of bank loan margins, from as low as 1.8% over the base rate to an incredibly high 7.6% over the base rate.
+One of our clients received a quote for the latter, which was from their current bank for a £400k loan to acquire a second practice.
+However, with some research on our part at FTA Finance, we were able to secure alternative terms for the client at a much lower 2.95%.
+The choice for the client was obvious.

-A specialist healthcare broker will have fostered links and agreements with the main lenders and in certain cases can obtain preferential borrowing terms which may not be available if a client approaches the lender direct.
-As the above example illustrates, there is huge variation between lenders which is time consuming for an individual dentist to navigate.
+A specialist healthcare broker will have established connections and agreements with major lenders and, in some cases, can obtain favorable borrowing terms that may not be available if the client approaches the lender directly.
+As the above example illustrates, there is a significant variation between lenders, which can be time-consuming for an individual dentist to navigate.

-Closer to home, even as a commercial mortgage advisor myself, when my fixed rate house mortgage expired I engaged the services of a specialist independent personal mortgage advisor to seek the best deal for me.
-I did not have the time to research the personal mortgage myself and certainly would not have had the leverage as an individual to obtain the terms my mortgage broker secured.
+Even as a commercial mortgage adviser, when my fixed-rate home mortgage expired, I sought the services of a specialist independent personal mortgage advisor to find the best deal for me.
+I did not have the time to research personal mortgages myself, and I certainly would not have had the leverage as an individual to obtain the terms that my mortgage broker secured.
 If it works for your home, it can work for your business too!

 We are able to source a wide range of innovative and competitive Healthcare Finance packages specifically tailored to, and for, Healthcare Professionals such as: